rebing/graphql-laravel/README.md

             // It's possible to specify a name/alias with the key
             // but this is discouraged as it prevents things
             // like improving performance with e.g. `lazyload_types=true`
-            // It's recommended to specifcy just the class here and
+            // It's recommended to specify just the class here and
             // rely on the `'name'` attribute in the query / type.
             'someQuery' => AnotherExampleQuery::class,
         ],